 This is a game of building a delicious sushi meal out of adorable pieces of food with faces!
 It's extremely cute (if you don't think about it too hard) and super-simple.
 Everyone starts with a big hand of cards, from which you'll take one, and pass the rest on to the player next to you.
 Every other player will do the same, so you'll be given a new, slightly smaller, hand that you'll again take one card from before passing it on – this continues until you've run out of cards, then you'll add up the points from the cards in front of you, and go for another round.

-The tactics are in decided what cards you're going to take.
-Some sushi types are worth good points on their own, some are worth little if you have one but lots of you have several the same, some only give you points if you have the most of that type, some stick around over later rounds and give you points at the end of the game… there's loads of possibilities.
+The tactics are in deciding what cards you're going to take.
+Some sushi types are worth good points on their own, some are worth little if you have one but lots of you have several the same, some only give you points if you have the most of that type out of everyone, some stick around over later rounds and give you points at the end of the game… there's loads of possibilities.
 It leads to big triumphs, and some rounds where the person before you keeps taking what you wanted just before you can – you'll have to adjust your plan as you go plenty of other stuff to grab instead.

 There's also a new dice-based version called Sushi Roll that we really like: instead of cards to pass around, you have dice that you roll each time.
-It's a bit more interactive between players, because you can nick dice from other players before they have a chance to take them, but again is more expensive than our £20 limit.
+It's a bit more interactive between players, because you can swap your dice with other players' if you'd prefer what they have, but again is more expensive than our limit.